kalohq/hyperwallet-sdk/README.rst

     import hyperwallet

-* Create an instance of the Hyperwallet Client (with username, password and program token)
+* Create an instance of the Hyperwallet Client (with username, password)

 .. code::